lukaspustina/docker-registry-demo/README.md

 The demo works in two steps.
 In step one, a registry and two Python images for Python 2.7 and 3.3 are build and pushed to a registry running as a Docker container.
 In a step two, these Python images are pulled and run.
 The demo is controlled by a `Makefile`.
 Please have a look at this `Makefile` to see the different Docker commands used.

 The Docker image for the registry is production-ready and we use it at [CenterDevice][centerdevice].
 You can use it for your own private Docker registry.
 Please have a look at the config template `registry/config.yml.template` and the `Makefile` target `start-registry` to customize the registry to your needs.
 The storage backend is set for flat files.
 We use S3.
-If you want to change the storage backend, add another flavor as described [here][docker-registry] and set the environment variable `SETTINGS_FLAVOR` in the `CMD` line in `registry/Dockerfile` accordingly.
+If you want to change the storage backend to Amazon S3, add your S3 credentials and set the environment variable `SETTINGS_FLAVOR` in the `CMD` line in `registry/Dockerfile` to `prod`.

 Have fun with lightweight virtual machines made simple with Docker and feel free to contact me for any questions or comments.